-At Jain University, we take pride in our outstanding alumni.
+At Jain (Deemed-to-be University), we take pride in our outstanding alumni.
 We believe in treasuring memories of our wonderful students who have graduated from the venerable institution.
 The yardstick of success for the University is measured by its achievements and continued partake of its former students who are educating future generations with excellence.
 It has become an important benchmark leaving a pivotal impression on new students to choose their areas of interest from the programs available at the University.
 This underpins the University’s growing reputation and the value of the education we offer.

-Jain University alumni represent a wealth of talent and expertise across the globe giving us countless reasons to be proud.
+Jain (Deemed-to-be University) alumni represent a wealth of talent and expertise across the globe giving us countless reasons to be proud.
 They have diverse memories of their time spent at the University which have helped them to embark on a variety of career paths.
 From academic discoveries to athletic records, from artistic creations to scientific breakthroughs, our incredible alumni are defining success in many different ways.
 We support and motivate them at every step to achieve the impossible.

 Son of former Indian cricketer Roger Binny, Stuart Binny decided to follow in his father's footsteps and made his international debut in 2014.
 Born and brought up in Bangalore, he was trained by his father who was the cricket coach at his school.